software-mansion/react-native-reanimated/README.md

 cos(node)
 ```

-Returns a cosine of the value of the given node.
+Returns a cosine of the value in radians of the given node

 ---
 ### `exp`